 Reading: We used Hooked on Phonics (HOP) for Nathan to learn to read.
 I like the reading practice in the work book, and their cute story books.
 Nathan was able to get through levels 1 and 2 this year.
 So he’s gotten through blends and digraphs, (ch, sh, th, wh…).
 It is, however, not his favorite subject.
 And how can you blame him?
 Although math is the same way when you aren’t’ enjoying it, learning to read is challenging.
 EVERY word is new and you have to sound it out; sooooouuuuuunnnnddddd eeeeeaaaaacccchhhhh wwwooorrrrddd ooouuuutttt.
 That is just boring.
 At least that’s what I think the issue is for Nathan, in not really enjoying it.
 Although I have all 5 boxes for HOP, I’m not going to make him suffer through them all.
 I’ve decided to check out some programs that have more creative ways of repeating those words over and over.
 (Since, like math, that is really what you’re doing to learn them) I think I’m going to use McRuffy.

 I like that the pages are in color, they have D’nealian workbook options, and when you use their Spelling and Phonics together with their Reading and Language the spelling words (something I wanted for this year) are used repeatedly both in little worksheets and through the reading for the week, which varies in genre.
 I also like that handwriting will be right on there.
 This last year I made tracing and practice pages for him each day, but we never spent any time writing words.
-Would it be that 20160125_112512hard to create these things myself?
+Would it be that hard to create these things myself?
 Not really.
 But it would take a lot of time and certainly not be as stimulating for Nathan, and if I’m going to get him to enjoy reading, it needs to be creative and fun.

 It looks like grade 1 should start him on learning the dipthongs (ee, oo, ou, ai, ea….)
 They also have the ‘cute little books,’ and I can still use/add the HOP books along with it.
 So I guess where some families want to use Math-U-See because it’s simple and fun and focuses on classical English using Latin and such, I am the opposite.
 And that is what homeschool is all about!